 So it’s possible that you might arrive, unexpectedly, at the crossroads of divorce when your kid is a toddler.
 Clearly, you and your partner will make your decision based on a myriad of factors.
-But the one most likely to cause the most anxiety is how a divorce will affect your kid now and in the future.
+But the one most likely to cause the most anxiety are the effects of divorce on children, now and in the future.
 As with most things, research is mixed.

 If there can be such a thing as “good news” connected to divorce and young children, this is where it lives.
 Research has shown that by the time they are adults, most people who experienced divorce as young children are no more likely to have relationship issues than those who grew up in typical non-divorced families.

 One of the biggest sources of data comes from a study from the University of Illinois at Urbana-Champaign.
 Researchers there surveyed more than 7,000 individuals regarding how they are attached to their parents, wether or not their parents were divorced, and the state of respondents’ romantic relationships.
 Of the respondents, a third had divorced parents.
 Very few reported relationship problems with partners.

 That’s consistent with longitudinal studies that suggest most young children regain their footing and are consistent with peers from “intact” homes by around three years after a divorce.
 The huge caveat being that every kid is different and that three-year gap after divorce is crucial to your kid’s future health and well-being.

 Toddlers, in particular, are really hitting a phase where their parents are pretty much the entirety of their world.
 When this world breaks down it hits them right at their foundation, the place where they are most anxious.

 That’s likely the reason that the same University of Illinois study found that adult children of divorce will sometimes report a strained or aloof relationship with at least one parent.
 Usually, that was the parent they spent the least amount of time with, which was most often the father.
 This strain was more pronounced the younger the kid was at the time of divorce.